JonJagger/cyber-dojo/md/running-a-dojo.md

   * edit the code files...
   * press the `[test]` button
   * a new traffic-light appears
-  * traffic-lights progress along the bottom, left-to-right, oldest-to-newest
+  * traffic-lights progress along the top, left-to-right, oldest-to-newest
-  * click on any traffic-light to open a dialog showing the diffs for that traffic-light plus << < > >> buttons to navigate forwards and backwards
+  * click on any traffic-light to open a diff/revert/fork dialog.
+    The dialog shows the diffs between any two traffic-lights plus << < > >> buttons to navigate forwards and backwards.
+    The dialog also has a `[revert]` button to revert back to the files from any traffic-light.
+    The dialog also has a `[fork]` button to fork a new programming dojo with a new ID.

 You can also re-enter at any animals' most recent traffic-light by pressing the `[re-enter]` button (from the home page) and then clicking the animal.